UMD-ENEE408I/SPRING2023_Team1/DCF_stuff/welcome.md

             cv2.line(ud_img, (int(sorted_dict[2].center[0]), int(sorted_dict[2].center[1])), (int(sorted_dict[3].center[0]), int(sorted_dict[3].center[1])), color=(0, 255, 0), thickness=5)
             cv2.line(ud_img, (int(sorted_dict[3].center[0]), int(sorted_dict[3].center[1])), (int(sorted_dict[0].center[0]), int(sorted_dict[0].center[1])), color=(0, 255, 0), thickness=5)
 ```
 As of right ***now***, this will only work with the tags that are in `corner_tags`.
-Anyt
+Any tag that is not a part of `corners_tags` will not be added to `detect_arr`.
+I want to change this, since we will need to hold the information from the tags on the mice.
+That can be implemented later.
+For now, the camera can now detect the four tags and draw the outline of the arena comfortably.

+The main problem was that `detect_arr` was holding stale data from the previous instance.
+When a tag was no longer detected, the above code would try to access `result[missing index]`, and thus throw a fit.
+By placing `detect_arr = dict()` within the while loop, the dictionary is cleared for the new data being processed.

 ### *4-3*
 So far, we've gotten the webcam calibrated and undistorted (see week 3-31).
 Today, we start work on the printing of the detections, consequently drawing the box of the arena on the screen.
 Last week, we managed to print out the coordinates of the tags.
 Today, we want to use these detections and distinguish between the different tags detected.
-This is proving difficult because ~~I am a dumbass and~~ the documntation is ~~ass~~ fussy.
+This is proving difficult because ~~I am a dumbass and~~ the documentation is ~~ass~~ fussy.
 So far, this is my approach to tag distinction:

 ```python
 for res in results: